-Sync Fan Relay with Active Blower - Normally the fan relay will activate when the blower switch is pressed.
+- Fan Relay Normally the fan relay will activate when the blower switch is pressed.
 Blower can either be actively running or pending.
-If the fan relay sync is active the blower must be actively running for the relay to change state.
-Sync Accessary Outlet with Active Blower - Normally the accessary outlet is on all the time.
-If the accessary outlet sync is active, the blower must be actively running for the accessary outlet to turn on.
-Sync Outlet Power with Active Blower - Normally the outlet power is turned on via the outlet key.
-If the outlet power sync is active, the outlet power will turn on and off with the blower or may be turned on and off independently if the blower is active.
-Sync Fluorescent Light with Active Blower - Normally the fluorescent light is turned on via the fluorescent light key.
-If the fluorescent light sync is active, the fluorescent light will turn on and off with the blower or may be turned on and off independently if the blower is active.
-Sync 15 Volt DC output with active blower normally the 15 Volt DC output located on the control board is on when power is applied to the system.
-If the 15 Volt DC output sync is active, the blower must be actively running for the 15 Volt DC output to turn on.
+If the fan relay sync is active the blower must be actively running for the relay to change state. - Fluorescent Light Normally the fluorescent light is turned on via the fluorescent light key.
+If the fluorescent light sync is active; the blower must be actively running for the fluorescent light to turn on. - 15Volt DC Output Normally the 15 Volt DC output located on the control board is on when power is applied to the FlowGard[TM] system.
+If the 15 volt DC output is active, the blower must be actively running for the 15 volt DC output to turn on. - Accessory Outlet Normally the accessory outlet is on all the time.
+If the accessory outlet sync is active, the blower must be actively running for the accessory outlet to turn on. - Outlet Power Normally the outlet power is turned on via the outlet key.
+If the outlet power sync is active, the blower must be actively running for the outlet power to turn on.

-8.2.2 Blower/Airflow Options
+8.2.2 Function Options